Ninja-Librarian/Ninja-Librarian.github.io/_projects/rockbuster.md

 4. Japan — 18,569 customers
 5. Mexico — 17,970 customers

-The customer base was distributed across multiple international markets, indicating that Rockbuster's streaming strategy would need to account for different geographic and linguistic markets.
+The customer base was distributed across multiple international markets.
+This indicated that Rockbuster's streaming strategy would need to account for geographic differences and the international nature of its customer base.

 ### Customer Distribution by City

-The city-level analysis showed a particularly strong concentration of customers in India.
+The city-level analysis revealed a particularly strong presence in India.

 Five of the ten cities with the highest customer counts were located in India.

-Examining the data at the city level provided additional context beyond country-level customer totals and helped identify specific markets that could be considered for an initial streaming launch.
+This concentration provided another indication that Indian cities could represent important markets for the launch of the streaming service.

 ### High-Value Customers